 Workers should be properly observed for their unsafe act by seeing their selection and use of-

-- Position of their standing and working.
+- The position of their standing and working.

 - Tools and equipment including hand tools, power tools, lifting tools, PPE, FFE, etc.